 The 2015 annual Walter Rodney Lecture was held on Tuesday 27th October.
 The speaker was Professor Vincent Brown, Professor of African and African-American Studies, and Director of the History Design Studio at Harvard University.
 He gave a talk on "Designing Histories of Slavery in the Database Age".

 The 2014 annual Walter Rodney Lecture was held on Tuesday 28th October.
 The speaker was Professor Verene Shepherd, Director of the regional Institute for Gender and Development Studies (IGDS) at the University of the West Indies.
+A slideshow presentation of the War memorials which Verene highlighted in her talk, can be found War memorials and Black Liberation.
 Photos of the event can be found here.